|Robert Vineberg||Winnipeg, Manitoba|

 |Caroline Lavoie||Montréal, Quebec|

 Robert Vineberg’s career in the Canadian Federal Public Service spanned over 35 years, of which 28 were with the immigration program, serving abroad, in policy positions at national headquarters and, most recently, as Director General of Citizenship and Immigration Canada’s Prairies and Northern Territories Region, based in Winnipeg.
 He retired from the public service in 2008.
 Mr. Vineberg has written and published several peer reviewed articles on immigration history and on military history.
 His book, Responding to Immigrants’ Settlement Needs: The Canadian Experience (Springer), was published in 2012.
 He co-edited and contributed two chapters to Integration and Inclusion of Newcomers and Minorities Across Canada (McGill Queen’s University Press, 2011), and has contributed chapters to Immigration Regulation in Federal States: Challenges and Responses in Comparative Perspective (Springer, 2014) and Immigrant Experiences in North America (Canadian Scholars’ Press, 2015).
-He is Chair of the Board of Governors of Immigration Research West, Past-Chair of the Board of Directors of the Immigrant Centre Manitoba, a member of the council of the Local Immigration Partnership Winnipeg and a Senior Fellow with the Canada West Foundation.
+He is Chair of the Board of Governors of Immigration Research West, Past-Chair of the Board of Directors of the Immigrant Centre Manitoba, a former member of the council of the Local Immigration Partnership Winnipeg and a Senior Fellow with the Canada West Foundation.
 He is also Past-Chair of the Board of Trustees of the Manitoba Opera.
 Mr. Vineberg has a BA in History from the University of Toronto as well as an MA in Canadian History and a Graduate Diploma in Public Administration, both from Carleton University, in Ottawa.

 Salima Ebrahim is the Head of External and Intergovernmental Relations with the City of Edmonton.
 Prior to joining the City of Edmonton she was the Executive Director of the Banff Forum, a national public policy organization whose mission is to reinvigorate public debate in Canada and strengthen the country through engaging leaders from diverse backgrounds and industry sectors, and came to that role after spending a number of years as a management consultant with Deloitte in Toronto.
 She is also a former fellow with the United Nations High Commissioner of Human Rights.